 Conclusion: A Call for Reform

-The Mirzapur case is not just about a village dispute; it is about the sanctity of the General Diary.
-The GD is supposed to be the “mirror” of a police station’s daily life.
-When that mirror is deliberately cracked to hide political favors, the entire justice system suffers.
+The Mirzapur case highlights a village dispute but also emphasizes the sanctity of the General Diary.
+The GD should act as the “mirror” of a police station’s daily life.
+When someone deliberately cracks that mirror to conceal political favors, it undermines the entire justice system.

 For Pramod Kumar Kushwaha, the fight is for his dignity.
-For the citizens of Mirzapur, the fight is for a police force that follows the BNSS, not the whims of local politicians.
-As this RTI progresses, the eyes of the public remain on the Superintendent of Police, Mirzapur, to see if he will rectify this fraud or remain a silent spectator to the subversion of law.
+For the citizens of Mirzapur, the fight is for a police force that follows the BNSS.
+They do not want a force that follows the whims of local politicians.
+As this RTI progresses, the public closely watches the Superintendent of Police in Mirzapur.
+They want to see if he will rectify this fraud, including the procedural fraud in Vindhyachal police.
+Alternatively, will he remain a silent spectator to the subversion of law?

-To help you track your case and ensure the 48-hour “Life and Liberty” deadline is respected, here are the organized contact details for the authorities involved in your RTI and the subsequent legal complaints.
+To help you track your case, we have organized the contact details for the authorities involved in your RTI.
+These details ensure that you respect the 48-hour “Life and Liberty” deadline.
+Use them for any subsequent legal complaints.

 1. RTI Application Tracking Details